Thomas Fremantle (Royal Navy officer): Napoleonic Wars and death

-Political career
+Fremantle spent the next five years in England, sitting in the British House of Commons as a member of Parliament for Sandwich and serving as a Lord of the Admiralty from 1806 to 1807.
+He resumed active service in 1810, serving in the Adriatic campaign of 1807–1814.
+Fremantle was elevated to flag rank during this period, being promoted to Rear-Admiral of the Blue on 31 July 1810, Rear-Admiral of the White on 12 August 1812 and again to Rear-Admiral of the Red on 4 June 1814.
+In the Adriatic Sea, he successfully employed the frigate squadrons under him against the Kingdom of Italy and French-held Dalmatia.

-Fremantle spent the next five years in England, as a member of Parliament for Sandwich 1806–1807 and a Lord of the Admiralty (1806–1807), before being posted rear-admiral and taking command in the Adriatic Sea, where he employed the frigate squadrons under him successfully against French-held Italy and Dalmatia.
-When the French empire surrendered in 1814, the entire Balkan coast surrendered to him with over 800 ships, netting Fremantle a vast fortune.
-For his services he was made a Knight Grand Cross of the Order of the Bath on 12 April 1815, as well as a baron of the Austrian Empire and later a vice-admiral and, from 1818, the Commander-in-Chief, Mediterranean Fleet.
-He also received several Austrian and Italian knighthoods and initiation into the Royal Guelphic Order of Hanover.
-Fremantle died in December 1819 from a sudden illness and was buried at Naples, where his grave can be seen in the Garden of Don Carlo Califano outside the gate of San Gennaro, Naples.
+Following Napoleon's first abdication in April 1814, the remaining areas of the Balkan coast held by France and its allies surrendered to Fremantle, leading to the capture of over 800 ships and netting Fremantle a vast fortune.
+For his services he was made a Knight Grand Cross of the Order of the Bath on 12 April 1815, as well as a baron of the Austrian Empire, and in 1818 was appointed the Commander-in-Chief, Mediterranean Fleet; on 12 August 1819 Fremantle was promoted to Vice-Admiral of the Blue.
+He also received several Austrian and Italian knighthoods and was made a Knight Grand Cross of the Royal Guelphic Order.
+Fremantle died in December 1819 from a sudden illness and was buried at Naples.